 A quick excursion downstairs showed the pilot light was indeed not lit, nor could Steven get it to relight.
 This led him to the gas meter outside, where ever so slightly we could smell a bit of gas.

-So . . . we called the Utility Company Formally Known As Alagasco, who promptly came out, tightened the small leak, but found the gas is going to the water heater just fine.
-The water heater was separate issue.
+So . . . we called the Utility Company Formerly Known As Alagasco, who promptly came out, tightened the small leak, but found the gas is going to the water heater just fine.
+The water heater was a separate issue.

 The rest of the afternoon was spent on research: why it wasn’t working (probably the whole burner assembly and thermocouple), should we replace just that and hope it fixes the problem ($200) versus an entirely new heater (~$600 and up; more with install), how much longer a 12 year old heater can last (not much longer), and self-install versus hiring a company (we’re handy, but are we natural-gas-appliance-installation handy?).
 By the afternoon we were in the replace-the-whole-heater camp, and we began the process of getting a new heater installed through Lowe’s.
 Money was paid; we are ready to go!